senisioi/NeuralTextSimplification/README.md

    cd src/scripts
    ./translate.sh
 ```
-4 Check your predictions in the results directory:
+4 Check the predictions in the results directory:
 ```
    cd ../../results_NTS
 ```